Skip to content

 docker rm -f $(docker ps -q --filter ancestor=hello-flask:v1)

-Stop and think: Think about this — if you change one line of your Python code, do you want Docker to reinstall all your dependencies (which might take 2 minutes)?
-Or just copy the changed file (which takes 1 second)?
-The answer depends entirely on the ORDER of instructions in your Dockerfile.
-Read the BAD vs GOOD example below and see if you can spot why ordering matters.
+Stop and think: Think about this.
+If you change one line of Python code, do you want Docker to reinstall all dependencies, which might take 2 minutes, or just copy the changed file, which takes about 1 second?
+The answer depends entirely on the order of instructions in your Dockerfile, and the bad versus good example below shows why ordering matters.

 # BAD: Code changes invalidate dependency cache